-Parameter Limitations Exceptions Reason for parameter Total Floor Area within the LDO area Including baseline levels as at [October 2018] the total floor area (GEA) within the LDO area shall not exceed 75,210m .
-Net new floor area is not to exceed 52,355m (GEA) Parking, cycle parking, roof top plant, roof top plant room spaces and sub-station facilities are all excluded.
+Parameter Limitations Exceptions Reason for parameter Total Floor Area within the LDO area Including baseline levels as at [October 2018] the total floor area (GEA) within the LDO area shall not exceed 75,210m2.
+Net new floor area is not to exceed 52,355m2 (GEA) Parking, cycle parking, roof top plant, roof top plant room spaces and sub-station facilities are all excluded.
 To control the overall quantum of floor space in relation to associated impacts of development, notably transport, ecological and visual impact in nature.
 In the event that additional development proposals are brought forward, these will be required to be submitted by means of a separate planning application outside the scope of the LDO.
 Zone A: Maximum building height not to exceed 5.0m above existing ground floor level.
 Maximum Building Heights, excluding roof top plant and associated enclosed roof top plant rooms.
 Small increases over the limitation will be allowed where the majority of development is within the band and is as assessed within the broad scope of the LVIA which Proposed Building Heights Zone B: Maximum building height not to exceed 9.0m above existing ground floor level. underpins the LDO.
 Where more than 50% of the proposed building exceeds the relevant limitation further assessment/evidence to justify this will be required at the time of submission.
-The proposed building heights will be maggured from Where more than 50% of the proposed building exceeds the relevant limitation further assessment/evidence to justify this will be required at the time of submission.
-The proposed building heights will be measured from To control the visual impact of development in peripheral site locations from elevated vantage points within the Dorset Area of Outstanding Natural Beauty.
+The proposed building heights will be measured from the finished floor level of each plot: In accordance To control the visual impact of development in peripheral site locations from elevated vantage points within the Dorset Area of Outstanding Natural Beauty.
 To control visual and amenity impact and informed by the LVIA.
-Zone C: Maximum building height not to exceed 14.0m above existing ground floor level.
+Zone C: Maximum building height not to exceed 14.0m above existing ground floor level. the finished floor level of each plot: In accordance with the Hydrock Development Drainage Strategy, the finished floor level is recommended to be 300mm above immediately surrounding ground to ensure that any design exceedance flows, should they occur, are directed away from the any buildings in line with best practice.
+See Flood Risk reference below.